getsentry/sentry-docs/docs/clients/cocoa/dsym.rst

 one of the two following ways, you can upload the dSYM using `sentry-cli <https://github.com/getsentry/sentry-cli/releases>`__.

-1. Open Xcode Oraganizer, go to your app, and click "Download dSYMs..."
+1. Open Xcode Organizer, go to your app, and click "Download dSYMs..."
 2. Login to iTunes Connect, go to your app, go to "Activity, click the build number to go into the detail page, and click "Download dSYM"